 Crate and Barrel Push Walkers.
 The popular home goods store recalled these push walkers for children in August.
 Walkers can be damaged over time, exposing sharp points and small parts that pose laceration and choking hazards.

 The above products are only a small sampling of the many toys out there that pose hazards to children.
-As a parent or caretaker, you can lessen the risk of your child’s injury by staying as current as possible on news of dangerous toys as well as shopping responsibly for products.
+As a parent or caretaker, you can lessen the risk of your child’s personal injury by staying as current as possible on news of dangerous toys as well as shopping responsibly for products.
 For example, be wary of purchasing toys from unknown vendors on sites like eBay, where it’s difficult to properly vet either the seller and the product.
 Online shopping also increases the risk of buying counterfeit toys, which could be made with lower-quality methods and materials and pose dangers to children.

 Parents should also be cautious even when buying from major manufacturers.
 Consumer advocacy group W.A.T.C.H. cautions them to not assume the toy is 100 percent guaranteed safe just because it comes from a well-known company.
 It is up to the parents and other adults buying these products to properly inspect them before placing them into the hands of their children.